 For the vast majority of people, land navigation isn’t something they have spent time learning and they don’t know how to make sure they are heading the right way and couldn’t correct with a compass if they needed to.

 The hiking GPS software is essential for many hikers to give them the option to correct their directionality.

 This helps them to stay on course and not get lost, which then saves costs for life-saving services to search and rescue lost hikers out on the trail.

 Most people going out on hikes should learn general map reading and compass use and rely less on just GPS software on their phones or in gear like the BivyStick or InReach Mini from Garmin.

 When you are lost and running out of battery you need to have options and know how to set a direction to reach civilization, this and a signaling device like a mirror can save your life should you get really lost and need help.

-I would highly suggest Guthook (Apple / Android) for anyone going out on a trail they cover, not only to help you stay on the trail and not get lost but the notes from users can help you out and let you know the current trail conditions.
+I would highly suggest Far Out app (Apple / Android / Web) for anyone going out on a trail they cover, not only to help you stay on the trail and not get lost but the notes from users can help you out and let you know the current trail conditions.

-If you are looking at a GPS device to take on your trip the two I like the most are the new BivyStick 2.0 and the Garmin InReach Mini as they are both lightweight and have SOS buttons that don’t require a phone to trigger a rescue.
+If you are looking at a GPS device to take on your trip, the two I like are the new BivyStick 2.0 and the Garmin InReach Mini, as they are both lightweight and have SOS buttons that don’t require a phone to trigger a rescue.

-No matter what when you choose to go out on the trail you are always taking some level of risk, you assume this when you choose to leave civilization.
-What you will come to realize is that most of your concerns are overblown due to living a city life.
+No matter what, when you choose to go out on the trail, you are always taking some level of risk.
+You assume this when you choose to leave civilization.
+You will realize that most of your concerns are overblown due to living a city life.